ArtemBaskal/github-dashboard/README.md

 In order to increase Github API [rate limit](https://developer.github.com/v3/#rate-limiting) you should use the personal access token.

 [Create personal Github API access token](https://github.com/settings/tokens) and paste it in the `GITHUB_OAUTH_TOKEN` field of `secret_example.json` file and then rename file to `secret.json`.

+## Other scripts

+### `yarn start:dev`
+- Runs the app ignoring Typescript errors.

+### `yarn build`
+- Builds the app for production.

+### `yarn test`
+-Launches the test runner in the interactive watch mode.

+### `yarn eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**
+It will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) into your for you to have full control over them.

+### `yarn lint`

+- Runs eslint and finds inconsistencies with Airbnb style guide and other errors.
+ Note the pre-commit hook does not allow to make the commit if there are some errors.

+### `yarn lint:fix`
+- Runs eslint and fixes auto-fixable errors.

+### `yarn predeploy`
+- Runs before deploy and creates production build.

+### `yarn deploy`
+- Deploys project to Github Pages.
+ Note the pre-push hook makes deployment on every push.